The Numbers Station: Reception

 Rotten Tomatoes, a review aggregator, reports that 31% of 26 surveyed critics gave the film a positive review; the average rating was 4.8/10.
 Metacritic rated the film 39/100 based on eight reviews.
 Justin Chang of Variety wrote, "This glum, juiceless spy thriller is unlikely to find an audience on any frequency."
 Jeannette Catsoulis wrote, "this dreary spy drama is as flat and airless as the concrete bunker in which it unfolds."
 Robert Abele of the Los Angeles Times called it "a predictable hodgepodge of uninteresting psychological cat-and-mouse".
 John Hazelton of Screen Daily called it "a serviceable CIA spy thriller whose solid international cast, led by John Cusack, doesn’t quite make up for the film’s lack of scope and flair."
 One of the movie's most positive reviews came from Chuck Wilson of The Village Voice who wrote, "there are some decent shootouts, but the movie's strongest assets are the soulful performances from John Cusack and Malin Åkerman".
-Another positive review came from Lou Lumenick of The New York Post who rated the film three out of four stars and stated, "Kasper Barfoed, a Danish director in his English-language debut, makes great use of the main location, a bunker on a former airbase in the UK, as well as a novel premise.
-With Cusack's help, Barfoed holds your interest without resorting to car chases, a rarity in a contemporary thriller."